Quake stalls manufacturing in southern Japan; no major damage reported

-TOKYO (Reuters) - Manufacturers including Honda Motor (7267.T) and Sony Corp (6758.T) halted production at plants in southwestern Japan on Friday to inspect for any damage from the previous night’s earthquake.
+TOKYO, April 15 (Reuters) - Manufacturers including Honda Motor and Sony Corp halted production at plants in southwestern Japan on Friday to inspect for any damage from the previous night’s earthquake.
 No major damage was reported.

 Honda said it had yet to decide when production would resume at its motorcycle plant around 20 kms (12.4 miles) northwest of the city of Kumamoto, which was shaken by Thursday’s quake.